 Proof of Identity

-On the day of the IELTS test (both written and speaking) you must bring the ID document which you have indicated on your application form.
+On the day of the IELTS test (both written and speaking) you must bring the ID document which you have registered with on your application form.
 You will not be allowed to sit an exam without a valid ID.
 We encourage all candidates to use their passport as proof of ID.
 Only EU citizens can provide current and original National Identification Cards instead of a passport.
 Please note that on the test day we do not accept: copies of passports, driving licences, student cards, birth certificates, GNIB cards or Garda letters.

 IMPORTANT: Please make sure you will be in possession of your valid passport on the day of the test.
 Please do not apply for the test if you need to send your passport to an embassy (unless you are absolutely sure you are going to receive it back in time for the test).
 Please note that if you register for the test and then send your passport to the embassy (and do not have it on the day of the test), you will not be allowed to take the test and no refund will be due.

 The Speaking section takes place in the afternoon at Cork English College.
-It is very important that you carefully check the address and information you are emailed before the exam for the test location.
+It is very important that you carefully check the address and information you are emailed before the test date for the test location.
 Test takers who arrive late or miss the test due to arriving at the wrong location will not be entitled to a refund or a test date transfer.
 The full test details are usually emailed to candidates approximately 1 week before the test.
 Please check your email inbox and junk mail inbox regularly.
 You may also wish to list our email address firstname.lastname@example.org as ‘not junk mail’ or ‘safe’ in your email provider’s settings.
 If you have not received the confirmation email or there is a problem with your email box, please give us a call on 0214551522.
 We are open Monday to Friday from 8.30am – 5.30pm.
 Please note that the IELTS office is closed on Saturdays and Sundays.